danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 to obtain a Web PKI certificate for the victim's configured encrypted DNS server.

-The plain-text PSK is not necessary for the algorithm described in this document; rather, an implementation can use a key identifier or password-based KDF.
+Neither a plain-text PSK nor hash of the PSK is necessary for the mechanism described in this document; rather, an implementation can use a key identifier.

 # IANA Considerations